n8n vs Pipedream Comparison

 What is the core difference between n8n, Pipedream, and ZoomInfo?

 n8n is a visual workflow automation platform for technical teams, with self-hosting and a code-plus-canvas hybrid approach.
 Pipedream is a developer-focused integration platform with the broadest pre-built connector library and an AI agent builder called String.
-ZoomInfo is a B2B data and GTM intelligence platform that provides verified contact and company data, buyer intent signals, and AI-powered account intelligence through APIs and MCP, which can feed into either n8n or Pipedream workflows.
+ZoomInfo is an all-in-one AI GTM Platform that provides verified contact and company data, buyer intent signals, and GTM Context Graph reasoning through APIs and MCP. n8n and Pipedream move data between systems; ZoomInfo provides the verified B2B intelligence that makes those workflows valuable.

 Can I self-host either n8n or Pipedream?